Chapter 9. Application of the Power Law and SRET Models to Bitcoin Market Cap

 14. An analysis of Bitcoin network size adoption in Chapter 8 provides clear evidence that Bitcoin network size adoption rate experienced an adoption regime change in 2018.
 For the self-custody user count data presented in the Appendix, the 2018 regime change was evident in the semilog plot versus time (Fig 8.12), and was further clarified by SRET model (Fig 8.13) and the Power Law model, with 0 offset (Fig 8.15), 560 day time offset (Fig 8.17) and 2000 day time offset (Fig 8.19).
 This 2018 regime change is probably obvious to many people in the semilog lot versus time of Bitcoin-containing address data (Fig 8.1), but this 2018 shift is absolutely clear in the SRET model analysis (Fig 8.3) and the Power Law analysis with 2000 day time offset (5.5 years, Fig 8.9).

 15. In contrast, the analysis of Bitcoin-containing address count by the Power Law with time offsets of 0 days and 560 days produced plots consistent with Power Law data over-adjustment, like the 7 historic technology adoptions of Chapter 7.
-The standard Power Law (time offset of 0) resulted in a significant discontinuity between Periods 1 and 2 (Figures 8.5 and 8.6).
+The Power Law model (time offset of 0) resulted in a significant discontinuity between Periods 1 and 2 (Figures 8.5 and 8.6).
 This result is consist with heightened data adjustment in the 2nd quadrant of the original semilog plot of adoption data of Fig 8.1, resulting in a Period 1 plot in Fig 8.5 that is over-adjusted to the right, creating the discontinuity.
 The time offset of 560 days reduced the data discontinuity between Periods 1 and 2, but did not eliminate it.

 16. Analysis of Bitcoin market cap by the Power Law with time offsets of 0 days and 560 days also produced plots consistent with Power Law data over-adjustment, like the 7 historic technology adoptions of Chapter 7.
 In fact, these plots (Figures 9.3, 9.4, 9.5 and 9.6) were very similar to the analogous plots for Bitcoin-containing addresses in Chapter 8 (Figures 8.5, 8.6, 8.7 and 8.8).